Women, Infants and Children Nutrition Program (WIC)

-To qualify for WIC, a family of three can earn $3,289 per month (before taxes and deductions, pregnant women count as two).
+To qualify for WIC, a family of four can earn up to $4,040 per month (before taxes and deductions, pregnant women count as two).
 Families are also eligible for WIC if they are receiving Medical Assistance or SNAP benefits (Food Stamps).

 For information on specific WIC qualifications and to complete an eligibility screening, call 701.277.1455.

 Food and Nutrition Service (FNS) is a Federal agency of the U.S. Department of Agriculture, responsible for administering the WIC Program at the national and regional levels.